matteobollo/MCC-site/README.md

 Il codice qui presente è da ritenersi come un "curriculum" di ciò che ho sviluppato, non deve essere inteso come materiale da cui trarre spunto.
 ---

-# 🇬🇧 Sito Centro Estivo 🇬🇧
+# 🇬🇧 Summer Camp Site 🇬🇧
 ---

 The site was developed for the summer camp I was previously working at, it reports information of various kinds, such as: